-The film stars Dennis Weaver (What’s the Matter with Helen?; Don’t Go to Sleep) as a terrified motorist stalked on a remote and lonely road by the mostly unseen driver of a mysterious tanker truck.
+The movie stars Dennis Weaver (What’s the Matter with Helen?; Don’t Go to Sleep) as a terrified motorist stalked on a remote and lonely road by the mostly unseen driver of a mysterious tanker truck.

 Following Duel ’s successful TV airing, Universal released the film overseas in 1972.
 Since the TV movie was not long enough for theatrical release, Spielberg spent two days filming several new scenes, turning Duel into a 90-minute film.
 The new scenes were set at the railroad crossing, school bus, and the telephone booth.
 A longer opening sequence was added with the car backing out of a garage and driving through the city.
-Expletives were also added, to make the film sound less like a television production.
+Mild expletives were also added, to make the film sound less like a television production.

 David Mann (Dennis Weaver) is a middle-aged Los Angeles electronics salesman driving his red 1971 Plymouth Valiant sedan on a business trip.
-On a two-lane highway in the California desert, he encounters a grimy and rusty 1955 Peterbilt 281 tanker truck, traveling slower than the speed limit and expelling thick plumes of sooty diesel exhaust [ironically actor Weaver was a noted environmentalist in real life].
+On a two-lane highway in the California desert, he encounters a grimy and rusty 1955 Peterbilt 281 tanker truck, travelling slower than the speed limit and expelling thick plumes of sooty diesel exhaust [ironically actor Weaver was a noted environmentalist in real life].

 Mann passes the unsightly truck, which promptly roars past him and then slows down again.
 Mann is unmoved, passing the truck a second time, and is startled when it suddenly issues a long air horn blast…